Honeynet Logo

 I’d like to announce the 1.0 release of the server-side, low-interaction honeypot Glutton!

-We build Glutton as a versatile honeypot, capable of receiving any network traffic by accepting connections on any port.
-Bein very easy to adapt and extend, Glutton is a fantastic tool to understand
+We have built Glutton as a versatile honeypot, capable of receiving any network traffic by accepting connections on any port.
+Being very easy to adapt and extend, Glutton is a fantastic tool to understand network threats.

 GSoC 2023 Project summary: Frontend Improvements for Buffalogs, IntelOwl